asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! note

-**Note:**  This test is based around the following text in RFC 3263 section 4.1:
+    This test is based around the following text in RFC 3263 section 4.1:

     "These NAPTR records provide a mapping from a domain to the SRV record for contacting a server with the specific transport protocol in the NAPTR services field"

     My interpretation of this is that NAPTR records for SIP services MUST have the "s" flag set, and any records with other flags set are not compatible with RFC 3263

----
+[//]: # (end-note)

 Goal: To ensure that only NAPTR records which indicate SRV lookups are considered.